dd32/add-from-server/readme.txt

 = 3.4 =
  * The plugin now requires WordPress 5.0+ and PHP 7.0+.
 It works on older versions, but update your websites please.
- * Bumps the version to stop the Vulnerability warnings
+ * Bumps the version to stop the invalid vulnerability warnings.
- * Cleans up code, and removes some features.
+ * Cleans up code.
+ * Removes the User Access Control.
+ * Removes the Root Directory Control.
+ * Removes the Quick Jump functionality.

 == FAQ ==